-The majestic Leonard Cohen was many things; a poet, an author, a rockstar and a romantic, but he also was exquisitely filthy.
+The majestic Leonard Cohen, who died a year ago today, was many things; a poet, an author, a rockstar and a romantic, but he also was exquisitely filthy.
 Sex, death and decadence ran deeply throughout his work, huge swathes of which were typified by a graceful sleaze and almost stately eroticism.
 Leonard Cohen was sexual in the way an Egon Schiele painting is sexual, rather than the way a tatty issue of Penthouse is sexual.
 Leonard Cohen brought class to ass.
 He was dirty yet dignified.
 He was the ultimate ladies man.
 For further proof, watch this clip from the 1972 documentary Bird On A Wire which sees women almost literally falling at his feet backstage at one of his shows.

 Now why not light a scented candle and run yourself a bubble bath as you read through Leonard’s raciest and rudest lyrics.
 Is it hot in here or what?